dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Instructor_Notes/basics.md

 See something unlike the others?
 The expression value of 10/2 is a decimal!
 It's what we call a `floating point number`.
 Whole numbers are called `integers`.
 So numbers are represented as two DIFFERENT data types.

-data types come with certain rules on how you can use them. we'll take a look at that in just a moment.
+data types come with certain rules on how you can use them.
+We'll take a look at that in just a moment.

 Before we jump into types let's take a look at how to use the addition operator with strings.